SWIMMING ADVISORIES TO CONTINUE AT KENTUCKY SITES

-The Division of Water in the Energy and Environment Cabinet and the Division of Public Health Protection and Safety in the Cabinet for Health and Family Services agree that advisories, in place because of high levels of fecal coliform bacteria, should remain in effect.
+The Division of Water in the Energy and Environment Cabinet and the Division of Public Health Protection and Safety in the Cabinet for Health and Family Services agree that advisories, in place because of high levels of fecal coliform bacteria, should remain in effect until further notice.

 People should avoid recreational contact with waters in the areas specified because of the bacteria, which occur in human and animal waste and indicate the presence of untreated or inadequately treated sewage.
 The bacteria create a potential for diarrheal illnesses and other infectious diseases.

 To read the entire news release and access more information, click here.

 Swimming advisories will remain in effect for the following:

 - The Cumberland River from Four Mile Bridge (Highway 2014) to Pineville at the Highway 66 Bridge and from Wallins Creek Bridge (Highway 219) to Harlan.

 - Martins Fork from Harlan to the Cawood Water Plant.